Graduate Diploma Level Unit

 Mode(s) of delivery: On Campus and Blended Delivery

-Drawing from the philosophy of deconstruction Narrative therapy is a postmodern therapy developed by Australian and New Zealand therapists.
-Students studying in this unit will learn to apply the skills of narrative therapy to counselling practice, and demonstrate an in-depth understanding of one of the aspects of this modality.
+Drawing on post-structural theories, narrative therapy is a postmodern therapy developed by Australian and New Zealand therapists.
+Students studying in this unit will learn to apply the skills of narrative therapy to counselling practice, and identify the strengths and limitations of this modality.

-Critical thinking skills relevant to the Counselling field are developed through analysis of academic journal articles, and critical evaluation of the strength of the evidence base for narrative therapy.
+Critical thinking skills are developed through analysis of academic journal articles, and critical evaluation of the strength of the evidence base for narrative therapy.

 On completion of the unit students will be able to: